hackclub/hackclub/workshops/platformer/README.md

 }
 ```

-TODO WOW SO MUCH TODO break this upppp
-- And now we'll populate the empty `Group` we created, with groundSprites.
-TODO explain for loop

-  We can use a for-loop to keep track of how many times we want to add a new ground sprite to our Group.
+And now we'll populate the empty `Group` we've created.
+The number of ground sprites we should create is `numGroundSprites`.
+Using a for-loop, we can keep track of how many times we'll be performing the actions of creating a new sprite and adding it to the Group.

-  For-loop works similar to while-loop, which we've looked at previously.
-TODO

 ```js
 function setup() {